DON MILLS CENTRE

 The Don Mills Civitan Arena, a junior-league hockey venue, was built adjacent to the new Dominion store.
 The south end of the mall site was further developed with the Don Mills Curling Rink, which opened in September 1960.

 A second enlargement of DON MILLS CENTRE added a block of stores west of the two existing South Wing blocks.
 A north-south mall concourse was created, which was anchored by a 2-level (101,300 square foot), Toronto-based Eaton's.
-This store welcomed its first shoppers on August 1, 1962.
+This store was officially dedicated on August 1, 1962.
+In February 1963, the Premier Operating Corporation Don Mills Theatre was dedicated.
+This single-screen venue, built on a pad west of the Civitan Arena, became a Canadian Odeon Theatres operation on August 22, 1963.

 Expansion of the shopping complex continued.
 The open-air South Wing concourse was fully-realized with a second western store block.
 Eaton's was enlarged to 175,000 square feet.
-When the construction dust settled in 1965, DON MILLS CENTRE encompassed approximately 420,000 leasable square feet and housed around sixty stores and services.
+When construction dust settled in 1965, DON MILLS CENTRE encompassed approximately 420,000 leasable square feet and housed around sixty stores and services.

 Shopping hubs in the DON MILLS CENTRE trade area included BAYVIEW VILLAGE CENTRE (1963) {3 miles northwest, in the Township of North York}, YORKDALE CENTRE (1964) {4 miles west, in the Township of North York}, FAIRVIEW MALL (1970) {2.7 miles northeast, also in the Township of North York} and SCARBOROUGH TOWN CENTRE (1973) {4.9 miles northeast, in the Township of Scarborough}.